 2-3 tablespoons dill or sweet pickles, minced

-1 small garlic clove, minced or pressed(optional)
+1 small garlic clove, minced or pressed(optional)1/2 cup light mayonnaise

 1/4 teaspoon dijon mustard(optional)